JanBeh/neumond/README.md

 Also note, that the provided `Makefile` is a BSD Makefile.
 Use `bmake` instead of `make` on Linux platforms.

-The I/O modules of this library support POSIX operating systems (Linux, BSD, etc.) only.
+The I/O related modules of this library support POSIX operating systems (Linux, BSD, etc.) only.
 In particular, there is no support for Microsoft Windows.
 However, it is possible to use the `effect` and `fiber` modules on Windows, since those are implemented in pure Lua and do not have any operating system dependencies.

 ## Related work